Fairblock/ArbitrumContracts/Readme.md

 cast --version
 ```
 ### 3. Install Stylus
 Stylus is required for deploying Rust contracts.
-Install it via Cargo:
+Install it via Cargo at the root:
 ```bash
 cargo install --force cargo-stylus
 ```